Select a language:

 Enforcement Operation graphic

-San Clemente, Ca. (December 9, 2023): The Orange County Sheriff’s Department will have extra deputies out on patrol Monday, December 11, in the city of San Clemente looking for violations made by drivers and motorcyclists that increase the risk of crashes.
+San Juan Capistrano, Ca. (Feb.
+27, 2024): The Orange County Sheriff’s Department will have extra deputies out on patrol Thursday, February 29, in the city of San Juan Capistrano looking for violations made by drivers and motorcyclists that increase the risk of crashes.

 With nearly 900,000 registered motorcycles in the state, many road users are going places without the same protections as drivers.
 Motorcycle riders are 28 times more likely to die in a crash than vehicle occupants.